 Litter and wood mass loss

 We hypothesized that leaf litter and wood decomposition are P limited in our study site, and thus that leaf litter and wood mass loss would be faster in +P plots than in controls and +N plots.
 However, we saw no stimulation of N and P addition on mass loss.
 This finding is consistent with Cleveland et al. (2006), who failed to find a significant effect of +P fertilization on leaf litter mass loss rate in mature tropical lowland evergreen wet (> 5000 mm precipitation y-1) forests in Costa Rica.
 Similar findings are reported for drier (2000 mm y-1) mature lowland evergreen forest in Brazil (McGroddy et al. 2004).
 A lack of a stimulating P effect on leaf litter decomposition is also reported for a seasonally dry secondary forest in tropical China (1700 mm rain) (Zhang et al. 2020).
 Our findings contrast with other studies in tropical mature forests who do find significant fertilization effects on litter decomposition.
 For instance both N and NP addition stimulated litter decomposition in montane forests in Hawaii (Hobbie and Vitousek 2000), NP addition stimulated it in tropical China (Chen et al. 2013), and P, K, and micronutrient additions stimulated litter decomposition in semideciduous lowland forest in Panama (Kaspari et al. 2008).
-In laboratory incubations, P and Zn additions stimulated the decomposition of leaf litter from mature dry forest tree species (Powers and Salute 2011), and N and P added together (but not singly) stimulated litter decomposition in a mature lowland moist forest in French Guiana (Barantal et al. 2012), while P addition stimulated the decomposition of cellulose disks (a nutrient-free substrate) placed in another mature rain forests in French Guiana (Fanin et al. 2015).
-Fertilization has also been shown to inhibit litter decomposition.
+In laboratory incubations, P and Zn additions stimulated the decomposition of leaf litter from mature dry forest tree species (Powers and Salute 2011), and N and P added together (but not singly) stimulated litter decomposition in a mature lowland moist forest in French Guiana (Barantal et al. 2012), Fertilization has also been shown to inhibit litter decomposition.
 For instance N addition has been found to inhibit leaf litter decomposition in mature tropical forest in China (Fang et al. 2007, Zhang et al. 2020), and so has N and P added singly (but NP together stimulated decomposition) (Chen et al. 2013).
-Given this diversity of responses, it is not surprising that a recent meta-analysis shows no significant influence of N or P addition on leaf litter and cellulose decomposition (Camezind et al. 2018).
+Given this diversity of responses, it is not surprising that a recent meta-analysis shows no significant influence of N or P addition on litter decomposition (Camezind et al. 2018).

 A lack of fertilization effect on leaf litter mass loss suggest that (1) N and P availability do not limit litter decomposition at our study site, or (2) decomposition is limited by nutrients but at a later stage, in the form of dissolved organic matter (DOM) leached from leaf litter, assuming that litter mass loss is dominated by leaching of DOM due to high rainfall rates.